Dr. Shirley's Web Courses

 Ezekiel, chapter 38 - these nations were the Indo-European tribes which lived to the north of Mesopotamia, in the Caucasus, and which had attacked and invaded the southern lands for centuries.

-Ezekiel 44:1-3 - Although Ezekiel's vision was of an idealized City and Temple, which do not correspond to the measurments of the current Temple Mount in Jerusalem, the Eastern Gate (also called the Golden Gate or the Beautiful Gate) to the Temple Mount was sealed by one of the Muslim caliphs because of the tradition that the Messiah will enter by that Gate.
+Ezekiel 44:1-3 - Ezekiel's vision was of an idealized City and Temple, which do not correspond to the measurements of the current Temple Mount in Jerusalem.
+The Eastern Gate (also called the Golden Gate or the Beautiful Gate) to the Temple Mount was sealed by one of the Muslim caliphs because of the tradition that the Messiah will enter by that Gate.
 It is still sealed by tons of earth, and usually has some Israeli soldiers with guns on top of it to keep people away.

 Copyright © 1999 Shirley J. Rollinson, all Rights Reserved